shd101wyy/ribbit/README.md

 **Please read this first:**

 * This project is still under development.
 We would recommend you to try this project on Ethereum `Ropsten Test Network` instead of `Main Ethereum Network`, because using Ribbit on `Ropsten Test Network` is completely free of charge, and we might deploy new smart contract in the future and deprecate the old one.
-We might also make changes to the smart contract on `Ropsten Test Network`, so you posts might lose.
+We might also make changes to the smart contract on `Ropsten Test Network`, so your posts might lose.
 Please use this project at your own risk.
-* You are responsible for whatever you post, and you have to pay for the free of the speech.
-Think twice before you make a post because your post will stay on the blockchain forever.
+* You are responsible for whatever you post.
+Think twice before you make a post because your post will stay on the blockchain **forever**.
 It is unchangeable and undeletable.
 All your posts will stay **public** on blockchain, so please don't post sensitive data.
 * We do not host media files for you.
 We only save your text written in `markdown` to Ethereum blockchain.